victoriza/synch/README.md

-<h1>Build a Simple Android Calling App with Sinch</h1>
+<h1>Build a Simple Android Calling App With Sinch</h1>

-This tutorial will walk you through building a very simple Android VoIP calling app.
-It will look something like this when you are finished:</p>
+This tutorial will walk you through building a simple Android VoIP calling app.
+When you are finished, it will look something like this:</p>

 ![call and hangup](images/call-hangup.png)

-The completed source code for this tutorial is available at <a href="http://www.github.com/sinch/app-app-calling-android" target="_blank">github.com/sinch/app-app-calling-android</a></p>
+The completed source code for this tutorial is available at <a href="http://www.github.com/sinch/app-app-calling-android" target="_blank">github.com/sinch/app-app-calling-android</a>.</p>

-##Set Up
+##Setup

-First, you will need to create an new project in Android Studio.
+First, you will need to create a new project in Android Studio.
 (You can use Eclipse if you like, but this tutorial was built and tested in Android Studio.)

 To generate an API key and secret, create an app in the <a href="http://www.sinch.com/dashboard">Sinch Dashboard</a>.
 Name the app anything you like, and press "create."
 (You do not need a description or call control callback.)

 ![new app button](images/new-app-button.png)